Hawramani/Nginx-Abuse-Shield/README.md

 **Nginx Abuse Shield** is a robust, lightweight security suite designed to protect Ubuntu/Linux web servers from aggressive crawlers, scrapers, and DoS attacks.
 Unlike standard rate limiting which applies static rules, Abuse Shield uses **statistical analysis** of your access logs to detect patterns of abuse, automatically escalating restrictions from single IPs to `/24` subnets or even `/16` ranges when necessary.

+**⚠️⚠️ Important: Add your server's IP, your personal IP, and any other relevant IPs, to the ignore list.
+See the section *Ignore List* below**

 ---

 ## 🚀 Key Features